AlpsMonaco/simplelog/README.md

 }

 ```

+## Log Name
 By default,the log file name is your executable name.Assumes that your executable name is `calculate`,
 then a file `calculate.log` will be created and logged to whenever any `simple::Log` function is called.
-You could also use macro `SIMPLE_LOG_FILENAME` to custom your own log name instead of executable name.
+You could also define macro `SIMPLE_LOG_FILENAME` to custom your own log name instead of executable name.

+## Console
+By default,`simplelog` will also print log content to stdout.
+You could define macro `SIMPLPE_LOG_NO_PRINT` to disable it.

 ```c++
 #define SIMPLE_LOG_FILENAME "trivial.log"